Frequently Asked Questions

 We will also discuss the ability to manage household tasks, meal preparation and medication administration.

-The nurse will be able to identify potential risks and hazards within the home environment, including falls risk, fire safety, accessibility and any specific risks related to the client’s health condition.
+We will be able to identify potential risks and hazards within the home environment, including falls risk, fire safety, accessibility and any specific risks related to the client’s health condition.
 The nurse can give advice and suggestions on what may improve safety, such as installing grab bars, removing trip hazards, or arranging for assistive devices.

-It is important to us that we understand family circumstances and, if appropriate, t we would encourage both the client and their family members or caregivers to provide input, express concerns and ask questions.
+It is important to us that we understand family circumstances and, if appropriate, we would encourage both the client and their family members or caregivers to provide input, express concerns and ask questions.

 Everything discussed and observed will be documented by the nurse after the visit, to develop the comprehensive care plan, directed by you and shaped by their clinical expertise in care needs.
 They will collaborate with other healthcare professionals as required and this will help determine the level of care and ensure the client’s well-being and safety while receiving our care services.
 All care plans can be shared if requested with our clients and next of kin to ensure they agree.